lnrri3665421/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online communities.
 By constantly updating your knowledge and skills, you will be better equipped to solve complex problems and adapt to the ever-changing world of technology.

 Another important aspect of programming wise is writing clean and efficient code.
 Follow the principles of SOLID programming, such as the Single Responsibility Principle, which states that each module or class should have a single responsibility.
 Also, strive for code reuse and modularity, making sure your code is easy to maintain and extend.
 Using version control systems, like Git, is essential to track your changes and collaborate with others.
 Finally, write concise and well-documented comments, ensuring that others can understand and maintain your work.

+# 2023-11-22
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the importance of creating user-friendly and robust software, as well as the ongoing challenge developers face in anticipating and accommodating user behavior.
+It also emphasizes the need for continuous learning and improvement in the field of programming to stay ahead in this race.